marccampbell/litmus-docs/website/versioned_docs/version-1.6.0/getstarted.md

 <div class="danger">
 <strong>NOTE</strong>:
 Litmus supports chaos on deployments, statefulsets & daemonsets.
-This example refers to a nginx deploymemt.
+This example refers to a nginx deployment.
 In case of other types, please use the appropriate resource/resource-name convention (say, `sts/kafka` or `ds/node-device-manager`, for example).
 </div>